Welcome to Gregory, Harriman & Associates LLP - Strathmore, Alberta

 Latest News From The Blog

-The Canada Emergency Wage Subsidy (CEWS) for employers was implemented by the passing of Bill C-14 on April 11, 2020.
+The Canada Emergency Wage Subsidy (CEWS) for employers was implemented by the passing of Bill C-14 on April 11, 2020, and expanded with the passing of Bill C-20 on July 27, 2020.
 The subsidy is widely accessible to employers of all sizes and across all sectors of the economy, with the exception of public sector entities.
 It is intended to support businesses that are hardest hit by the COVID-19 pandemic and would help protect the jobs Canadians depend on during these difficult times.